donkuri/learn-mathematics/index.md

 ### Algebraic Topology

 Algebraic Topology is a beautiful theory and one of my favorite subjects ever.
-The rough idea is that instead of studying homeomorphisms directly (which are often times hard to construct), why not find algebraic invariants on topological spaces instead?
+The rough idea is that instead of studying homeomorphisms directly (which are oftentimes hard to construct), why not find algebraic invariants on topological spaces instead?
 This is exactly what algebraic topology deals with, and it is great.
 The textbook I used to learn the subject is:

 **[Algebraic Topology](https://www.amazon.com/Algebraic-Topology-Allen-Hatcher/dp/0521795400/)**, *Allen Hatcher*

 <img src="/learn-mathematics/img/hatcher.jpg" alt="Hatcher" width="200px"/>

-I love the way Hatcher discusses algebraic topology, I find it very visual and intuitive.
+This book is a bit infamous in that some people absolutely love it, and some others absolutely hate it.
+Personally, I love the way Hatcher discusses algebraic topology, I find it very visual and intuitive.
 That doesn't mean it is easy though, and you will have to work for it, but it's great.
-I liked the appendix on cell complexes and cellular homology more generally.
+I liked the appendix on cell complexes, and I liked the treatment of cellular homology more generally.
 Another great book is:

 **[An Introduction to Algebraic Topology](https://www.amazon.com/Introduction-Algebraic-Topology-Graduate-Mathematics/dp/0387966781/)**, *Joseph J. Rotman*

 <img src="/learn-mathematics/img/rotman-topology.jpg" alt="Rotman Topology" width="200px"/>

 As you might have noticed by now, I love reading Rotman.
 His books are always well written and very clear and this one is no stranger to this.
 I just wish there was a bit more on cohomology.
-That said, my favorite book on the subject is perhaps this next one:
+Here's another recommendation taking a different approach:

 **[Algebraic Topology](https://www.amazon.com/Algebraic-Topology-Course-Graduate-Mathematics/dp/0387943277/)**, *William Fulton*